Akshayvo/email_service/aa-secure/README.md

 Welcome to the project documentation!

 ## Changing the project name
-Replace Canton-website with your project name(Hyphen Case)
+Replace aa-secure-website with your project name(Hyphen Case)

-Replace Canton Website with your project name(camelCase)
+Replace aa-secure Website with your project name(camelCase)

 Find and Replace across project